 Under Phase II, expenses for FY23, covering May 2022 - April 2023, amounted to US\$ 6.7 million.

-Given the US\$ 9.1 million working budget for the fiscal year, that took the budget execution rate to 73 percent (Table 9).
+Given the US\$ 9.1 million working budget for the fiscal year that brings the budget execution rate of 73 percent (Table 9).

 The scaling up of operations for ATI Phase II, initiated in FY21, is projected to continue into FY24 but at higher costs.
 The resumption of in-person engagement during FY23 has resulted in a significant increase in costs, due to more expensive airfares and accommodation of participants.
 The FY24 budget (Table 9) is estimated at US\$ 10.5 million.
-This amount includes capital expenditure on account of the planned upgrade of IT equipment as part of a phased approach to address existing short-comings.12 To put the financial situation of ATI into perspective in the face of the existing unmet demand gap, staff calculations show that the additional cost of completely eliminating the excess demand for ATI courses would be about US\$ 10.1 million if only virtual courses were used or more than 3 times that if exclusively carried out with in-person courses.13
+This amount includes capital expenditure on account of the planned upgrade of IT equipment as part of a phased approach to address existing shortcomings.
+To put the financial situation of ATI into perspective in the face of the existing unmet demand gap, staff calculations show that the additional cost of completely